DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 # Networks of Creative Production: 2009-2013

-![Figure 5.
-During the Transvormers Festival, one of the tenants presented a project in which she invited visitors to help her bring the model building she had built to life.
+![During the Transvormers Festival, one of the tenants presented a project in which she invited visitors to help her bring the model building she had built to life.
 Picture: Bambos Demetriou.](media/image7.png)